npolygroup/swd-evaluation-task/README.md

 ## Frontend

-- Homepage will show a simple store front. source: `store.jpg`
+- Homepage will show a simple store front. image source: `store.jpg`
-- Products page will show the list of available products from backend products routes.
+- Products page will show the list of available products from backend products routes `/api/products/`.
 - Checkout page will show the list of product already added to cart

 ### Frontend Tech Stack: